emcuttsy/monoglot-anxiety/content/about/index.md

 ---

 I write about all sort of language topics, but this blog definitely has a specific focus on German.
-I share a lot of **German-specific tips and resources**, including **new Anki decks and vocabulary lists every two weeks.**
+I share a lot of **German-specific tips and resources**, including **new Anki cards and vocabulary lists every month.**